The co-Hopfian property of surface braid groups: Introduction

 In \cite{kida-yama}, inspired by a work due to Irmak-Ivanov-McCarthy \cite{iim}, we introduced the simplicial complex $\calcp(S)$ called the complex of HBCs and HBPs in $S$, on which $\mod^*(S)$ naturally acts.
-We proved that any injective homomorphism from a finite index subgroup of $P(S)$ into $P(S)$ induces a superinjective map from $\calcp(S)$ into itself.
-We also showed the natural isomorphism between $\mod^*(S)$ and the automorphism group of $\calcp(S)$.
+We proved that the automorphism group of $\calcp(S)$ is naturally isomorphic to $\mod^*(S)$.
+We also proved that any injective homomorphism from a finite index subgroup of $P(S)$ into $P(S)$ induces a superinjective map from $\calcp(S)$ into itself.
 The present paper is thus devoted to showing that any superinjective map from $\calcp(S)$ into itself is surjective.
 The following theorem is a consequence of these results.

-\begin{thm} Let $S$ be a connected, compact and orientable surface such that both the genus and the number of boundary components of $S$ are at least two.
+\begin{thm} Let $S$ be a connected, compact and orientable surface such that both the genus and the number of boundary components of $S$ are at least 2.
 Then any superinjective map from $\calcp(S)$ into itself is induced by an element of $\mod^*(S)$. \end{thm}

 As a by-product of the proof of this theorem, in Corollary \ref{cor-bn}, we also prove that any superinjective map from the subcomplex $\calcp_n(S)$ of $\calcp(S)$, called the complex of HBCs and non-separating HBPs for $S$, into $\calcp(S)$ is induced by an element of $\mod^*(S)$.
-Combining the above theorem with Theorem 7.13 (i) in \cite{kida-yama} and applying argument in Section 3 of \cite{iva-aut}, we obtain the following:
+Combining the above theorem with \cite[Theorem 7.13 (i)]{kida-yama} and applying argument in \cite[Section 3]{iva-aut}, we obtain the following:

 \begin{cor} Let $S$ be the surface in Theorem \ref{thm-b}.
 Then for any finite index subgroup $\Gamma$ of $P(S)$ and any injective homomorphism $f\colon \Gamma \to P(S)$, there exists a unique element $\gamma \in \mod^*(S)$ with $f(x)=\gamma x\gamma^{-1}$ for any $x\in \Gamma$.
 In particular, $\Gamma$ is co-Hopfian. \end{cor}